-For conspicuous gallantry and devotion to duty in action.
-For several days he was indefatigable in bringing in and tending the wounded, and undoubtedly saved many
+For conspicuous gallantry and devotion to For several days he was duty in action. indefatigable in bringing in and tending the wounded, and undoubtedly saved many lives.

 Temp.
 Lt.
 Charles Francis King, Ches.
 R. For conspicuous gallantry in action.
 He led several bombing attacks and cleared out at great risk a bomb store which had been set on fire.
 All this happened after he had been wounded.
 He refused to leave his post till ordered.